alekthegenius/Honor-Society-Website/README.md

 The very first time you open the project, you have to install the project's dependencies.
 To do that, you can  either use the terminal app or, if you're using VS Code like me, click `View > Terminal` to open a terminal shell directly in the current folder, allowing you to run commands straight from there. *You can also do `WIndows: CTRL + SHIFT + BACKTICK ` or `MACOS: COMMAND + SHIFT + BACKTICK` to open up the terminal super quick.*

+Note for WIndows Users: If you on windows, then be sure to create use a Command-Prompt shell and not a Powershell.
+To open a new Command-Prompt window in VSCode's terminal, click on the downward-facing arrow next to the plus icon in the terminal section on VSCode, and select `Command-Prompt`.

 The first time you open the project up you have to run `npm install` in the temrinal to install all of the packages the project needs.

 # Running the Website